Arthurkhan/star-gazer-analysis/updateLog.md

 ### Completed Improvements
 1. **Fixed Review Count Display Issues**
    - Updated the UI to show the correct total review count from the database
-   - Added "Show All" functionality to display all reviews instead of paginated subsets
+   - Added \"Show All\" functionality to display all reviews instead of paginated subsets
    - Fixed the discrepancy between displayed review count and total reviews count
    - Improved OverviewSection to display actual total counts with loading status
    - Enhanced the Review Distribution visualization to accurately represent data

 2. **Implemented Load More Functionality**
-   - Added a "Load More Reviews" button to progressively load all reviews
+   - Added a \"Load More Reviews\" button to progressively load all reviews
    - Created DashboardContext to share review count data across components
    - Enhanced ReviewsTable with larger page sizes and better pagination controls
    - Added display of loading progress when viewing large datasets